GOP budget that’s key to taxes moving ahead in Senate

 There was “lots of talk” about the tax plan, Heitkamp said Tuesday, but “I still don’t know what it is.”

-McCaskill said, “It’s very difficult to discuss what, if anything, we could agree to if they don’t have a plan.”
+“It’s very difficult to discuss what, if anything, we could agree to if they don’t have a plan,” McCaskill said.